lapsus-ord/polygame/README.md

 $ make prod-deploy
 ```

-3. Go on your browser and enter the http://frontent.example.tld:3005 <br>
+3. Go on your browser and enter the http://frontent.example.tld:3002 <br>
    (The `FRONTEND_BASE` + `HOST_FRONTEND_PORT` from the .env file)

 You can check if the containers are running with `docker ps -a` .

 4. And finally, if you want to fill your Project with default accounts and games:

+> ⚠️ If you want to change them, you can go in your backend container, and modify the file [prisma/seed.ts](./backend/prisma/seed.ts)

 ```sh
 $ docker compose exec backend yarn db:seed